Have you ever tried buying at online secondhand shops in Japan?

 In addition, using secondhand items is environmental-friendly as this prevents toxic waste.
 Japanese people will have to pay a lump sum in order to put out unwanted items.
 This consists of burning down items to its chemical state which is hazardous.

 Some prices may vary because of certain conditions.
-Residents have to pay to get rid of their things, most are branded, in perfect condition.
+Residents have to pay to get rid of their things, mostly branded items, and still in perfect condition.
 And usually, they use online, the most convenient option, to sell them at a very affordable price.